CTU-IIG/carla-simulator.nix/README.md

 - `nix run github:CTU-IIG/carla-simulator.nix#carla-bin-0_9_14`
 - `nix profile install github:CTU-IIG/carla-simulator.nix#scenic-0_9_14`

-If CARLA doesn't fails to display anything using the command above, you may need override flake's `nixpkgs` input to use the same glibc version as your system (this is for compatibility with your system's `libvulkan` etc.).
+If CARLA fails to display anything using the command above, you may need override flake's `nixpkgs` input to use the same glibc version as your system (this is for compatibility with your system's `libvulkan` etc.).
 For example: